IFRCGo/cbs/Meetings/20180815 - Core Team sync.md

 ## Before Codeathon 3.0

-44 volunteers have been registered so far.
+* 44 volunteers have been registered so far.

-Rebecca will send out list of volunteers to the core team, this help us to group and assign them tasks before codeathon The team from Redcross and UX team will discuss updates on UX design next week, possible on Monday 3.9 or Tuesday 4.9
+* Rebecca will send out list of registered volunteers to the core team, this help us to group and assign them tasks before codeathon
+* Red cross team and UX team will discuss updates on UX design next week, possiblely on Monday 3.9 or Tuesday 4.9

 ## Updates from the Core team: